 Each province, town, and region in the Philippines has its own food specialty.
 The delicacies and tastes vary depending on the location.
 But during summer, halo-halo and sweet treats would be the most famous and available everywhere.
 Go for a nice thirst-quenching drink at a nearby cafeteria and order barbecue chicken on the side.
-It’s also good to pair that snack with Filipino rice cakes such as kutsinta, Puto, Sapin-sapin, etc.
+It’s also good to pair that snack with Filipino rice cakes such as kutsinta, Puto, Sapin-Sapin, etc.

 Restaurants and cafes are on almost every corner but just like what most people say, the best Filipino food is found in a true Filipino’s home.
-It would be nice if you can stay with a Filipino family (a friend or a relative) for a day and taste the delicious cuisine.
+It would be nice if you could stay with a Filipino family (a friend or a relative) for a day and taste the delicious cuisine.
 Each delicacy truly is special and memorable.
 Filipino food is what most tourists come here for.
 Try Bagnet, anything with coconut milk, adobo, and kare-kare, pochero, mechado.
 Don’t forget to eat them with rice!

 7. Natural Wonder of the World